 Pedrillo Botón is a chamber opera for an audience of children and adults.
 The text is adapted and translated into Spanish from The Adventures of Peddy Bottom by Stefan Themerson (1910-1988).

-The story is set in the land of fables, where humans and animals are persons alike.
-Walking along the road from one place to another, Peddy/Pedrillo meets a number of colourful characters such as a poetry-loving camel, a pompous carabineer, a lachrymose sea captain and his formidable harpist wife, and a wolf who keeps the economy running.
-Through these encounters he tries to find out ‘what he is’: not an easy task, for all people and animals identify him as something else, and different from them.
-In the end Peddy/Pedrillo discovers that identity is not a matter of simple labeling: it can be good to be many things at once.
+The story of this chamber opera takes place in the land of fables, where humans and animals are persons alike.
+Walking along the road from one ‘chapter’ to another, Peddy-Pedrillo encounters a series of colourful characters such as a poetry-loving camel, a pompous carabineer, a lachrymose sea captain and his formidable harpist wife, and a wolf who keeps the economy running.
+Through these encounters he tries to find out who or what he is: no easy task, for all people and animals identify him as something else, and different from them.
+In the end Peddy-Pedrillo discovers that identity is not a matter of simple labelling: it can be good to be many things at once.
 The theme of identity and Stefan Themerson’s humorous-ethical outlook make his story highly relevant for today.

 Theatre and Music

 The text abounds in opportunities for musical theatre.
 There are poems, stories and songs, and moments for dance.
 The Camel-Professor who loves reciting poetry much more than lecturing; the Sea Captain who has told the story of his losses so often that even the trees and the stones can’t take it any more; the Prime Minister’s Wife who is compared to a nightingale: these are ‘operatic’ characters.